 Workday supported features

 - Audit Trail

 - Role-based permissions

 Now that you have an idea of what kind of HR software Kronos and Workday provide, it’s time for you to choose which HR software will work best for your business.
 Before deciding, remember to take into consideration the different features that each HR software offers.
 Choose what works best for your business, not on the number of features that it carries.

 If you’re not sure what to get for your company, here are some tips that you might want to consider.
 If you have a small to medium business that needs an extra hand in handling HR-related tasks, we suggest you try Workday’s HR software.

 Workday’s HR software is perfect for small-to-medium businesses because of its charts and modeling features.
 It can display relevant data to assess and evaluate the performance of your employees.

 On the other hand, if you’re looking for an all-around HR software that fits any business, then you might want to consider Kronos HR software.
 Their HR software manages most administrative tasks, and it’s easy to navigate and use.
 Its features allow for flexibility and modifications in handling HR-related work such as recruitment, managing payrolls, and clocking in and out.

-If you want more HR software options, use our Product Selection Tool.
+If you want more HR software options, use our HR Software Buyers Guide.